 Watching your parents grow old is at times a difficult experience.
-With an increase in hospital admissions comes an inevitable increase in prescribed medication, each with their own instructions and array of side effects.
-When this medication is not taken correctly the consequences can be dire.
-And while the quality of nursing homes improves each year, the choice to move a loved one into such a facility is daunting, to say the least.
+An increase in hospital admissions comes an inevitable increase in prescribed medication.
+As a result, when medication is not taken correctly the consequences can be dire.

-Fortunately, advances in modern day technology are allowing the elderly to maintain a sense of independence beyond their early physical limitations.
-The Phillips Medication Dispensing Service (PMD) is one such tool, which, when combined with occasional in-home care, goes a long way in creating peace of mind for both you and your parents.
+Fortunately, advances in modern day technology are allowing the elderly to maintain a sense of independence beyond their early physical limitations..
+The Phillips Medication Dispensing Service (PMD) is one such tool that goes a long way in creating peace of mind for both your family.

-The reason this tool is so effective is the way in which it is programmed to contact a caregiver or family member, allowing you to monitor your parent without infringing on their sense of independence.
-The 24-hour monitoring will inform a caregiver or family member in the case of:
+It is so effective because it is programmed to contact a caregiver or family member.
+Monitor your parents without infringing on their independence.
+24-hour monitoring will inform a caregiver or family member in the case of:

 • a missed dose